The Ural owl can rotate its head up to 270 degrees

 This owl is a monogamous species that tends to form a lifelong pair bond with its chosen mate.
 They spend each year maintaining the same territory and nest.
 The annual reproductive season will generally take place in spring to early summer.
 The female will lay a small clutch of up to six eggs (though two to four is the normal number).
 After an incubation period lasting for about a month, the chicks will hatch with a white down of feathers and receive plenty of care from their parents.
 They will first leave the nest at about four weeks old and become capable of flight a few weeks later.
 The Ural owl will tend to reach sexual maturity and grow their adult plumage about a year after gaining independence.
 It is estimated to have a maximum potential lifespan of around 24 years in the wild, but most don’t live much longer than 20 years.

 It’s estimated that the population numbers range anywhere between 350,000 and 1.2 million mature individuals in the wild.
-The large range is due to the fact that population numbers are difficult to estimate with any degree of certainty.
-Nevertheless, these species appear to be very common throughout northern Eurasia.
-Although population numbers have fallen in some parts of Europe over the centuries, there have been serious efforts to reintroduce the species back into the former parts of its range.View all 9 animals that start with U
+Their large range makes population numbers difficult to estimate with any degree of certainty.
+Nevertheless, this species appear to be very common throughout northern Eurasia.
+Although population numbers have fallen in some parts of Europe over the centuries, there have been serious efforts to reintroduce the species back into the former parts of its range.View all 15 animals that start with U

 Ural owl FAQs (Frequently Asked Questions)